 - Make better use of emails to write long-form and asynchronous conversations.
-Pay more attention to detail, keep your emails well detailed with proper subject line, reference to previous conversations, and proper email etiquette.
+Pay more attention to detail, keep your emails well-detailed with the proper subject lines, reference to previous conversations, and proper email etiquette.

 No matter how good of a coder you might be, without business acumen, you will find it difficult to find jobs that pay you well.
 You need to be able to think from the perspective of the product stakeholders and effectively communicate with them to understand the requirements and showcase your abilities.